Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/08-data-analysis-with-python/data-analysis-with-python-course/jupyter-notebooks-cells.md

 ## --text--

-Cell สามประเภทหลักใน Jupyter Notebook มีอะไรบ้าง?
+What are the three main types of Jupyter Notebook Cell?

 ## --answers--

-Code, Markdown และภาษา Python
+Code, Markdown, and Python

 ---

-Code, Markdown และ Raw
+Code, Markdown, and Raw

 ---

-Markdown, ภาษา Python และ Raw
+Markdown, Python, and Raw

 ## --video-solution--